srkarthi1982/ansiversa/public/requirements/INVOICE_AND_RECEIPT_MAKER.md

-# ðŸ§¾ Invoice & Receipt Maker â€” Detailed Requirements (Ansiversa)
+# ðŸ§¾ Invoice and Receipt Maker â€” Detailed Requirements (Ansiversa)

 **Owner:** Ansiversa (Karthik)
 **Module Path:** `/invoice`
-**Category:** Career & Professional
+**Category:** Career and Professional
 **Stack:** Astro + Tailwind (islands as needed), Astro SSR routes, Astro DB / Supabase, optional currency/exchange API
-**Goal:** Let users **create, send, and export** professional invoices & receipts with itemized lines, taxes/discounts, branding, and simple tracking â€” with optional AI assistance for descriptions and polite payment reminders.
+**Goal:** Let users **create, send, and export** professional invoices and receipts with itemized lines, taxes/discounts, branding, and simple tracking â€” with optional AI assistance for descriptions and polite payment reminders.

 > âš ï¸ **Note:** This app is not a payment processor.
 For live payments, integrate external gateways in v2.

 ---

-## 1) Objectives & Nonâ€‘Goals
+## 1) Objectives and Nonâ€‘Goals

 ### Objectives
 - Create invoices (and receipts) from templates with **items, taxes, discounts, notes, and terms**.